Dogs: Hip Dysplasia, cause, and treatment

 What causes hip dysplasia in dogs?

-There are several factors that can contribute to hip dysplasia in dogs.
+Several factors can contribute to hip dysplasia in dogs.
 These include:

-Hip dysplasia is more common in the large breed of dogs such as German shepherd dog, Saint Bernard, Great Dane, etc so it can be linked to genetics.
+Hip dysplasia is more common in large breeds of dogs, such as German shepherd dogs, Saint Bernards, Great Danes, etc, so it can be linked to genetics.

 Symptoms of hip dysplasia in dogs